 \section{Conclusion}

-Auto-correlation measurements are commonly used to check the quality and the quantum nature of single-photon sources, that is, they are used to check that a given source does not emit more than one photon and its emission is non-classical in the sense that its P-distribution is negative or that its state is non-Gaussian.
+Auto-correlation measurements are commonly used to assess the quality and the quantum nature of single-photon sources, that is, they are used to check that a given source does not emit more than one photon and its emission is non-classical in the sense that its P-distribution is non-positive or that its state is non-Gaussian.
 We have shown that the statistics obtained from these measurements is actually richer.
 They can be used to lower bound the probability that a given source actually produces a single photon.
-We argued that this probability is a good benchmark for single photon sources as it captures both its quality and its efficiency.
-Moreover, we showed that the lower bound on the single-photon emission probability can be used to witness and quantify the negativity of the Wigner function, a stronger form of non-classicality than the negativity of the P-distribution and the non-Gaussianity.
-We have proposed practical tools to benchmark single photon sources and characterize its Wigner negativity this way.
+We argued that this probability is a good benchmark for single-photon sources as it captures both its quality and its efficiency.
+Moreover, we showed that if the mode purity of the source can be assessed the lower bound on the single-photon emission probability can be used to witness and quantify the negativity of the Wigner function, a stronger form of non-classicality than the negativity of the P-distribution and the non-Gaussianity.
+We have proposed practical tools to benchmark single-photon sources and characterize its Wigner-negativity this way.
 With this material in hand, we hope that the community which is developing single-photon sources could exploit the statistics of their auto-correlation measurements in a more enlightening way.